trishakukreja/Resume/README.md

 ---

 ### 🌻 About Me
-- 🎓 I recently wrapped up 8 semesters of engineering, for my B.Tech in Computer Science with a specialization in Artificial Intelligence and Machine Learning from VIT Bhopal University!
+- 🎓 I recently wrapped up 8 semesters of engineering coursework for my B.Tech in Computer Science with a specialization in Artificial Intelligence and Machine Learning from VIT Bhopal University!
 - 💻 I specialize in building and optimizing predictive models using Python, TensorFlow, and Scikit-Learn.
-- 🧠 Right now, I'm deep-diving into Data Structures and Algorithms (DSA) and expanding my knowledge of Artificial Neural Networks, RAG and Reinforcement Learning.
+- 🧠 Right now, I'm deep-diving into Data Structures and Algorithms (DSA) and expanding my knowledge of Artificial Neural Networks, RAG, and Reinforcement Learning.
 - 🎨 When I'm not coding, I'm probably leading a creative team—I've loved my time directing campus aesthetics as the Decor Team Lead for Meraki.
 Outside of tech, I'm baking, setting up photography shots, or chasing sunsets and good weather.
 - ✨ **Life Motto:** Kindness matters.
 I'm the one who will always be smiling, no matter what!